Lymphogranuloma venereum (LGV) is a sexually transmitted bacterial infection.

 Lymphogranuloma venereum (LGV) is a chronic (long-term) infection of the lymphatic system.
 It is caused by any of three different types (serovars) of the bacterium Chlamydia trachomatis.
 The bacteria spread by sexual contact.
 The infection is not caused by the same bacteria that cause genital chlamydia.

 LGV is more common in Central and South America than in North America.

 LGV is more common in men than women.
 The main risk factor is being HIV-positive.

 Symptoms of LGV can begin a few days to a month after coming in contact with the bacteria.
 Symptoms include:

 The infection can cause diarrhea and lower abdominal pain.

-Your doctor or nurse will examine you and ask questions about your medical and sexual history.
-Always tell your health care provider if you had sexual contact with someone who has had lymphogranuloma venereum.
+The health care provider will examine you and ask about your medical and sexual history.
+Always tell your health care provider if you had sexual contact with someone who has had symptoms of LGV.

 A physical exam may show:

 LGV is treated with antibiotics.

 Complications can occur many years after you are first infected.